 ContractAccess(“TokenTransfer”) function in the Permissions field of the amount column, then the operation of changing the values in the amount column will be allowed only to the TokenTransfer contract (all contracts that perform token transfer operations between accounts, will be able to perform such operations only by calling the TokenTransfer contract).
 Conditions for accessing the contracts themselves can be managed in the conditions section.
 They can be rather complex and can include many other contracts.

 To resolve conflict situations or those critical for the operation of an ecosystem, the Ecosystem parameters table has a number of special parameters (changing_smart_contracts, changing_tables, changing_pages), where the conditions for obtaining exclusive rights to access any smart contracts, tables and pages are defined.
 These rights are set using special smart contracts, for example, executing a voting of ecosystem members or requesting the availability of a number of signatures of different user roles.

-The platform allows for creation of Virtual Dedicated Ecosystems (VDE), which have the full set of functions of standard ecosystems, but work outside the blockchain.
-In VDE full-scale applications can be created using the contract and template languages, database tables and other software client functions.
+The platform allows for creation of Off-Blockchain Servers (OBS), which have the full set of functions of standard ecosystems, but work outside the blockchain.
+In OBS full-scale applications can be created using the contract and template languages, database tables and other software client functions.
 Contracts from blockchain ecosystems can be called using API.

 Requests to web-resources¶

 The main difference between OBS and standard ecosystems is the possibility to make requests from its contracts to any web-resources via HTTP/HTTPS using the HTTPRequest function.
 Arguments passed to this function should be: URL, request method (GET or POST), header, and request parameters.

 Since data in OBS is not saved to the blockchain (which, however, is available for reading), they have an option to configure rights to read tables.
 Read rights can be set for separate columns, and for any rows using a special contract.